Skip to Content

 (string, required)

-• For plugins that are located in the local filesystem, path should a filesystem path to the plugin binary.
+• For plugins that are located in the local filesystem, path should be a filesystem path to the plugin binary.

 • To connect to a running plugin via grpc (mostly useful for debugging), path should be the host-port of the plugin (e.g. localhost:7777).